RustTurakulov/GTBUNDLE/README.md

-# GTBUNDLE Genotyping and Methylation Array Content Search
+# Find My SNP -- The Genotyping and Methylation Array Content Search

-**GTBUNDLE** is a Shiny web application designed to provide users with a friendly interface for searching, comparing, and analyzing the content of two Illumina's mainstream genotyping and methylation chips: GDA and EPICv2.
+**Find my SNP** is a Shiny web application designed to provide users with a friendly interface for searching, comparing, and analyzing the content of two Illumina's mainstream genotyping and methylation chips: GDA and EPICv2.

 ### Deployment and Running Instructions: